Working with Stata

 The Stata starting screen

-After starting Stata, the display will show an overall Stata window consisting of several sub-windows.
+After starting Stata, the display will show a Stata window consisting of several sub-windows.
 The exact set-up of these windows has changed several times during Stata's history.

 Version 12 and higher

-By default, the center of your Stata screen is dominated by the Results window.
+By default, the center of the Stata screen is dominated by the Results window.
 Beneath, there is the – much smaller – Command window.
-To the left, there is the Review window that lists all the commands that were entered.
+To the left, there is the Review window that lists all the commands that were entered during the current session.
 To the right, you'll find the Variables window that provides a list of the variables in the current data set, and the Properties window, which gives information about the variable that is highlighted in the Variables window and about the data file.

 Data are not shown by default.
-However, upon pressing Ctrl+8 (in German: Strg+8), a window will open showing some colums of the data set plus the Variables and the Properties windows.
+However, upon pressing Ctrl+8 (on German language keyboards: Strg+8), a window will open showing some colums of the data set plus the Variables and the Properties windows.
 Note that in earlier versions, Ctrl+8 served to open the do file editor.
-This can now be accomplished by pressing Ctrl+9 (in German: Strg+9).
+This can now be accomplished by pressing Ctrl+9 (German: Strg+9).

-I started to work with Stata's version 8, and earlier versions are not covered here.
-In version 8 the Stata display was green characters on a black background, and many Stata addicts still use this setup.
+I started to work with Stata's version 8, and here the Stata display was green characters on a black background, a setup to which some Stata addicts adhere until this very day.
 As of version 9, the default setting is black and white.
 Also, the composition of the screen was somewhat different in earlier versions, as were the commands required to open a do file or the data window.

-Stata commands are also changing constantly, if slowly.
-While I am an active Stata user and therefore chances are that I notice changes that are introduced in newer versions, I cannot promise that everything that's new is translated immediately into this guide.
-Overall, I think that most of what is covered by this guide refers to version 11 or 12, with newer versions taken into account where possible.
+Note that Stata commands are also changing constantly, if slowly.
+While I am still an active Stata user and therefore chances are that I notice changes that are introduced in newer versions, I cannot promise that everything that's new is translated immediately into this guide.
+Overall, most of what is covered by this guide refers to version 11 or 12, with newer versions taken into account whenever possible.
 But much stuff will work with older versions (I will try to indicate exceptions to this rule).

 You should be aware that older commands, while deprecated, never are completely dropped from Stata.
-However, if you wish to use a command from an older version, often you will have to inform Stata about this by inserting a command that indicates which version is to be used in what follows; this line is simply
+However, if you wish to use a command from an older version, it may be safe to inform Stata about this by inserting a command that indicates which version is to be used in what follows; this line is simply

 The menu system